t-pietrzak/codify-entry/README.md

 })
 ```
 All dependencies were added as production dependecies because in this project it is easier.
 In real project the dev dependencies should be used.

+All commits will be pushed to main directly since there is only one developer and only one functionality.